Takashiidobe/todaiji/docs/todaiji_asm.md

 ### Condition evaluation

-- There is no condition-code/flag register.
-Conditional branches compare their operands directly according to the mnemonic (e.g., EQ/NE/LT/GE unsigned, LTS/GES signed), based on the selected operand size.
+- There are no condition flags.
+Use branch (`br`) instructions for conditional evaluation.

 ### Stack conventions